 There is also a reduction in the Part B premium with UnitedHealthcare’s plan.
 Beneficiaries dealing with budget constraints can still benefit from the $50 monthly reduction they offer.

-Humana’s plan offers a lower reduction at $24.
+Humana’s plan offers a lower reduction of $24.
 Despite the lower reduction, the plan’s three-star rating and a MOOP of $3,400 make it an excellent overall option for beneficiaries in the state.

 |PLAN||PREMIUM||MOOP||PART B REDUCTION||STAR RATINGS|